Global protests gaining attention in financial markets

 (Graphic: Default alarm bells ringing in Lebanon, here)

-IRAQ - Similar factors were behind deadly civil unrest in Iraq which flared in early October.
+Similar factors were behind deadly civil unrest in Iraq which flared in early October.
 More than 100 people died in violent protests across a country where many Iraqis, especially young people, felt they had seen few economic benefits since Islamic State militants were defeated in 2017.

 The government responded with a 17-point plan to increase subsidized housing for the poor, stipends for the unemployed and training programs and small loans initiatives for unemployed youth.

-EXTINCTION REBELLION - This London-bred movement is pushing for political, economic and social changes to avert the worst devastation of climate change.
+This London-bred movement is pushing for political, economic and social changes to avert the worst devastation of climate change.
 XR protesters began blockading streets and occupying prominent public spaces late last year, and following 11 days of back-to-back protests in April the UK government symbolically declared a climate “emergency”.

 The movement is developing alongside the growing FridaysForFuture led by Swedish teenager Greta Thunberg which sees school children boycott lessons on Fridays.